AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/using-marketo-measures-reporting-platform/engagement-path.md

 **Medium:** Medium of engagement

 * If the engagement comes from an API connected platform (Adwords/BingAds) medium will be CPC
-* If the engagement’s landing page contains utm_medium, we will parse
+* If the engagement's landing page contains utm_medium, we will parse
-* If the engagement comes from CRM campaign, the medium comes from the ‘Type’ field from the CRM campaign
+* If the engagement comes from CRM campaign, the medium comes from the 'Type' field from the CRM campaign

 **Web Source:** This column will display the source of the engagement